streamnative/kop/docs/schema.md

 > **Note**
 >
-> See [here](./configuration.md) for other configurations, like how to change the port it listens on.
+> For other configurations, such as how to change the port where the Schema Registry listens on, see the [configuration guide](./configuration.md).

 To manage the schemas, see the [Confluent's Schema REST API](https://docs.confluent.io/platform/current/schema-registry/develop/api.html#compatibility).

 ## Example: Use KoP Schema Registry with Confluent's Avro serializer

-This section adds an example to show how to use Confluent's Avro serializer on KoP.
+This section provides an example about how to use Confluent's Avro serializer on KoP.

-### Enable Schema Registry in KoP standalone
+### Enable the Schema Registry on KoP

-Follow the **Set configuration for KoP** section in [here](./kop.md), start the KoP standalone with the following configurations:
+Start KoP with the following properties in standalone mode.
+For details, see [Set configuration for KoP](./kop.md#set-configuration-for-kop).

 ```properties
 messagingProtocols=kafka